hostjane/hostjane.github.io/_pages/marketplace-faq.md

 ![](/assets/2fa-1.png)

 <span class="green">Each time you login, HostJane will send a code to your email to ask you to verify your login device.
-The code expires in 2 minutes, so you will need to have immediate access to your email to receive it.</span>
+The code expires in 2 mins, so you will need to have immediate access to your email to receive it.</span>

 # Verifying your identity